Food deserts by country: Affordability

+Supermarket shortage

 Chain supermarkets benefit from economies of scale to offer consumers low prices, but are less prevalent in low-income urban areas.
-In the United States, the number of supermarkets in low income neighborhoods is approximately 30% less than in the highest-income neighborhoods.
-Within cities, three times as many supermarkets are in wealthier neighborhoods than poorer ones.
-"Economies of scale, which is when the costs of operating a store decrease as store size increases, and economies of scope, which is when the costs decrease as more product variety increases, suggests that larger stores that offer greater variety can do so and offer lower prices.
+In 1999, the number of supermarkets in low income neighborhoods was approximately 30% less than in the highest-income neighborhoods.
+In 2006, within cities, three times as many supermarkets are in wealthier neighborhoods than poorer ones.
+In 2009, a report stated that "Economies of scale, which is when the costs of operating a store decrease as store size increases, and economies of scope, which is when the costs decrease as more product variety increases, suggests that larger stores that offer greater variety can do so and offer lower prices.
 Both factors may account for the ability of larger stores to survive more easily than smaller stores."

-A 2008 book noted that 22% of the chain supermarkets in Minneapolis were located in the inner city compared to more than 50% of the non-chain stores.
+A 2008 book noted that 22% of the chain supermarkets in Minneapolis were located in the inner city, compared to more than 50% of the non-chain stores.
 In the end, a 1990 U.S. government report found that people in urban areas pay 3 to 37 percent more for the same groceries locally than they would in a suburban supermarket.

-In the absence of other grocery outlets, residents in low-income urban areas are often "forced to depend on small stores with limited selections of foods at substantially higher prices".
-Fringe food retailers have market power to increase prices (around 30-60%) off a limited product selection dominated by processed foods.
+A 2002 report found, that in the absence of other grocery outlets, residents in low-income urban areas are often "forced to depend on small stores with limited selections of foods at substantially higher prices".
+A 2009 report stated that fringe food retailers have the market power to increase prices. around 30-60%, off a limited product selection dominated by processed foods.
 Research finds "retail prices for the same foods to be higher in deprived areas" that have a dearth of supermarkets and food stores.
-Findings from the USDA support that prices for similar goods are on average higher at convenience stores than at supermarkets.
-As a result, people of low SES ultimately spend up to 37% more on their food purchases.
+2009 USDA findings are that prices for similar goods are on average higher at convenience stores than at supermarkets.
+As a result, people of low Socio economic status (SES) ultimately spend up to 37% more on their food purchases.